Pathoschild/smapi-mod-dump/source/~atravita-mods/SleepInWedding/README.md

 ## Compatibility

 * Works with Stardew Valley 1.5.6 on Linux/macOS/Windows.
 * Works in single player, multiplayer, and split-screen mode.
+Multiplayer support is kinda experimental; if you use this mod in multiplayer, it definitely needs to be installed by everyone.
 * Should be compatible with most other mods.

 ## For other modders: